VeerMuchandi/openshift-on-azure/v3.2/README.md

 	Now you should be able to ssh from master host to the other (node) hosts.

-* `git clone` this repository onto the master host.
+* `git clone` the repository (https://github.com/VeerMuchandi/openshift-on-azure) onto the master host.
+For now using context-dir v3.2.
 You should now get the required ansible playbooks to prep the hosts

 * Update the `hosts.openshiftprep` file with the internal ip addresses of all the hosts (master and the node hosts).
 In my case these were `10.0.0.4, 10.0.0.5 and 10.0.0.6`